• Skip to main content

 In taking up a larger stocks position, we're also tilting toward an expansionary economic environment.
 I'm definitely okay with this; the economy grows more than it declines.
 Your adoption thereof may depend on your economic outlook.

-As we’d expect, going back to 1978, we see a greater CAGR and Sharpe (risk-adjusted return) for the Golden Butterfly, with slightly more volatility and a larger drawdown.
+As we'd expect, we see a greater CAGR and Sharpe (risk-adjusted return) for the Golden Butterfly, with slightly more volatility and a larger max drawdown.
 This is due again to its inclusion of small cap value stocks.
-Looking at the Sharpe ratios, a measure of risk-adjusted return, we can see that we were better compensated per unit of risk by going with the Golden Butterfly Portfolio.
+Looking at the Sharpe ratios, a measure of risk-adjusted return, we can see that we were better compensated per unit of “risk” by going with the Golden Butterfly Portfolio.

 I'd definitely take the Golden Butterfly over the Permanent Portfolio.
 Again, I like small cap value stocks, and I don't want the Permanent Portfolio's extra 5% in gold.